jasonelle/jasonette-old-blog/_posts/2016-01-17-build-a-slackbot-with-jasonette.md

 title: Remote-control your Slack bots with JSON
 ---

+**Update:** As a mistake I timestamped this as 2016, but this post was just freshly published on January 17th of 2017.
+Sorry for the confusion! :D

 A couple of days ago, [@shaunymca](https://github.com/shaunymca) shared a really cool project on [our slack channel](https://jasonette.now.sh/).